 Near the island is a rock formation with steps and paths that you can explore while the adorable puffins bustle nearby.
 Hundreds of birds busily surround these paths, flying, landing, hunting, flirting, or simply resting.
 The landscape here is very picturesque as well – as if the sight of puffins up close and personal wasn’t enough to make you want to visit!

-The Best Time to Do This: From late April to mid-August
+The Best Time to Do This is from late April to mid-August

-19. Go kayaking among the icebergs in a glacier lagoon
+19. Go kayaking among the icebergs on a glacier lagoon

 One of the most famous of the spectacular sights Iceland offers is Jökulsárlón.
 This is a glacier lagoon that formed from the tongue of Breiðamerkurjökull glacier.
 Even if you aren’t planning to travel Iceland’s famous Ring Road, Jökulsárlón is worth visiting.